openownership/openownership.beta/_visualisation/optional/charts.md

 Uncertain ranges are indicated by a semi-shaded region of the bar.
 For instance:

-* If ownership is between 50-100%, draw a bar 50% fully-shaded and 50% semi-shaded.
+* If ownership is between 60-80%, draw a bar 60% fully-shaded and 20% semi-shaded (Person A's ownership, in the example above).
-* If ownership is 0-25%, draw a 25% bar that is only semi-shaded.
+* If ownership is 0-20%, draw a 20% bar that is only semi-shaded (Person B's ownership, in the example above).

 "Semi-shading" can be any style that is less prominent than the regular colouring for the bar.

 ### Unquantifiable Interests

-Where an interest has an unquantifiable element:
+Where an interest has an unquantifiable element (Person D in the example above):

 * Show an icon representing this unquantifiable property.
 * The icon should appear just before the label.